 News Corp.
-(NWSA)’s British publishing unit won a court ruling to avoid giving victims of its tabloid phone- hacking scandal swathes of new internal e-mail and other evidence ahead of a civil trial scheduled to start next year.
+(NWSA:US)’s British publishing unit won a court ruling to avoid giving victims of its tabloid phone- hacking scandal swathes of new internal e-mail and other evidence ahead of a civil trial scheduled to start next year.

 Actor Hugh Grant and Sarah Ferguson, the Duchess of York, are among more than 150 victims who wanted the company to give more “generic” proof of wrongdoing to ultimately increase awards in the group case.
 While the publisher has previously been found to have destroyed evidence in the case and failed to turn over documents, a new search would be disproportionate and costly, Judge Geoffrey Vos ruled in London today.

 “I remind myself once again that, had it not been for orders made earlier in this litigation, much of what has now come out might have been successfully concealed forever,” Vos said.
 “But even with all that background it seems to me that, to put it bluntly: you can have too much of a good thing.”

 The company, controlled by Rupert Murdoch, has paid out more than $315 million for legal fees, civil-court settlements, and the cost of shutting the News of the World tabloid, where the hacking scandal took place.
 The company, which Vos said in February “should be treated as deliberate destroyers of evidence,” continues to be the subject of police probes into phone hacking, e-mail interception and bribery.

 “We have always been committed to bringing these proceedings to a fair, appropriate and expeditious conclusion and we welcome today’s judgment which will assist that process,” Daisy Dunlop, a spokeswoman for New York-based News Corp.’s U.K. unit, said in an e-mail.